 The Company recognizes the fair value of any liability for mine reclamation and decommissioning obligations, including environmental remediation liabilities when incurred, which is generally upon acquisition, construction or development and/or through the normal operation of the asset, if sufficient information exists to reasonably estimate the fair value of the liability.
 These obligations generally include the estimated net future costs of dismantling, restoring and reclaiming operating mines and related mine sites, in accordance with government, regulatory and land lease agreement requirements.
 The liability is accreted over time through periodic charges to earnings.
 In addition, the mine reclamation and decommissioning costs are capitalized as part of the asset's carrying value and amortized over the life of the related asset.
 Reclamation costs are periodically adjusted to reflect changes in the estimated present value resulting from the passage of time and revisions to the estimates of either the timing or amount of the reclamation and decommissioning costs.

-Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2022 and 2021 (Expressed in United States Dollars Unless Otherwise Noted)
+Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2023 and 2022 e) Impairment of Non-Financial Assets

 (Expressed in United States Dollars Unless Otherwise Noted) (Unaudited)